 On this page:

 The Master of Science program, leading to the M.S. degree, gives the student a broad base of fundamental theory and concentrated study in a particular area of specialization.
 This program is designed for the student who either desires a career in industry or government, or wants to pursue further graduate study.
 Each student does experimental or theoretical research in an area of interest and writes a thesis.

-View Master of Science in Physics program information and degree requirements in the University Catalog.
+View Master of Science in Physics program information and degree requirements in the Academic Catalog.

 Applications should be submitted online through the Graduate School